November 16, 2020

 Notes: This was in an era when Hawaii and its music transported one seemingly to another planet.
 On hand to perform traditional Hawaiian music are “The Royal Hawaiian Serenaders.”
 Except for one singer in falsetto, the quartet is not far removed from the “Sons of The Pioneers.”
 Just balmier.

-Finally, there is amusing use of stock film suggesting Raymond has telephoto vision.
+Finally, there is an amusing use of stock film suggesting Raymond has telephoto vision.
 He gazes admirably from his hotel room at surfers about a half-mile away but his view is close-up Hawaiian promotional footage from water level.
 The stock- broker's dreams are dashed knowing he cannot surf anyway.

 No comments: